Old Stuff in a Newtown

 Boy, aren’t you now excited to devour this piece?
 Good, so let’s get to it.

-I usually put off writing the “biggies.”
+Not helping our cause is that I’ve waited a while to write this page.
+I usually procrastinate writing the “biggies.”
 The huge and/or hugely fascinating museums and/or hugely fascinating and wonderful museums that I want to be sure to do a good job with.
-Or, come to think of it, I also procrastinate with the unexceptional solo visits sometimes and then there are the times I do it on purpose waiting to go somewhere else that I want to tie to the original piece.
+Or, come to think of it, I also put off writing the unexceptional solo visits sometimes and then there are the times I do it on purpose waiting to go somewhere else that I want to tie to the original piece.
 The C.H.
 Booth Library and Museum(ish?) fits exactly none of those descriptions.
 Not even a little bit.
 It’s just one that sort of slipped through the CTMQ cracks… Of which there are many.

 I really don’t know how this place ended up on my radar, but obviously at some point I read somewhere the historic library was considered (or contained) a museum of sorts.
 I can no longer find that reference, but it doesn’t really matter; the library does have extensive historic exhibits all throughout the library with accurate and informative signage.
 And furthermore, the Newtown Historical Society writes on their webpage (for their Matthew Curtiss House Museum) the following: “Much of our collection is housed in the C.H.
 Booth Library.”

 I think that should be enough right there.
 Not many town historical societies do that and those that do, don’t do it as well as they do it in Newtown.
 So I’m feeling better now about proceeding now that I’ve uncovered at least one piece of evidence for this being a true museum.